 Copywriting and editing: Margherita Olivo, Hendrik-Jan Grievink, Koert van Mensvoort

 Photography workshop: Nichon Glerum

-Concept: Hendrik-Jan Grievink
+Concept and development: Hendrik-Jan Grievink

-Facilitators: Hendrik-Jan Grievink, Lewis Just
+Hosts: Hendrik-Jan Grievink, Els Dragt, Lewis Just

-Platform Academische Vorming, in particular Anthonie Meijers and Berry Eggen (University of Technology Eindhoven) for providing the opportunity to publish the Pyramid of Technology essay; Richard van der Laken for inviting us to kickstart the first workshop at What Design Can Do; Agata Nowotny, Agata Szydłowska and Monika Rosinska for allowing us to test-drive the workshop concept in Warsaw (Poland), Agata Kiedrowicz for her collaboration on refining the workshop concept in Wroclaw and Łodz (Poland); Coralie Vogelaar, Mieke Gerritzen, Allison Guy, Thomas Castro, Femke Herregraven for their valuable input; De Monsterkamer for paper advice and of course the fantastic team at Next Nature Network, without our inspiring lunch conversations and testing sessions this project would not have become what it is.
+Thank you Platform Academische Vorming, in particular Anthonie Meijers and Berry Eggen (University of Technology Eindhoven) for providing the opportunity to publish the Pyramid of Technology essay; Richard van der Laken for inviting us to kickstart the first workshop at What Design Can Do; Agata Nowotny, Agata Szydłowska and Monika Rosinska for allowing us to test-drive the workshop concept in Warsaw (Poland), Agata Kiedrowicz for her collaboration on refining the workshop concept in Wroclaw and Łodz (Poland); Coralie Vogelaar, Mieke Gerritzen, Allison Guy, Thomas Castro, Femke Herregraven for their valuable input; De Monsterkamer for paper advice and of course the fantastic team at Next Nature Network, without our inspiring lunch conversations and testing sessions this project would not have become what it is.

 The Pyramid of Technology is a concept originally developed by Hendrik-Jan Grievink and Koert van Mensvoort in 2011.

 This is a product of Next Nature Network © 2017.